dolthub/cold-marketing/01-24-2023-dolt-insurance-pitch.md

 #Signature

-Email #7
+Email #10

+Hello,

 I know you are busy but I wanted to make sure you saw my previous email about how backing your database with Dolt makes restoring from backup much easier.

-Dolt ispurely additive to your environement.
+Dolt is purely additive to your environement.
 You don't have to change anything except start creating an additional backup of your database in Dolt.
 Dolt is MySQL compatible.

 Please let me know if you'd like to learn more.

+#signature